 Gh,t|Nh,t-1~Pois(γ)

-The detection process is a Binomial process based on plot-level abundance, Nh,t, and the probability of detecting individuals (ph,i,t), which is assumed to be affected by survey-specific covariates (xh,i,t), and which gives us our counts (nh,i,t):
+Where ω is XX and γ is XX.
+The detection process is a Binomial process based on plot-level abundance, Nh,t, and the probability of detecting individuals (ph,i,t) in each plot h, survey replicate i, and survey period t.
+The detection probability was assumed to be affected by survey-specific covariates (xh,i,t), and which gave us our counts (nh,i,t):

 nh,i,t~Bin(Nh,t,ph,i,t)

-logitph,i,t=β0p+β1pxh,i,t
+logitph,i,t=βpXsurvey

+where equation 8xx is a logistic regression that allowed us to predict the survey-specific detection probabilities based on survey-level covariates (Xsurvey).

 For all target species that we analyzed, we used package unmarked (XX Fiske and Chandler 2011) in Program R (Cite XX) to construct hypothesis-based models of initial abundance (Ni,1) with individual site covariates (xh) chosen based on a priori knowledge of the species of interest and the study system.
 Following the degree of freedom spending approach described by Giudice and Fieberg (2012XX), we chose not to include covariate interactions in our abundance models because of the small sample size of our data.
 We replicated each initial abundance model using Poisson, negative binomial, and zero-inflated Poisson distributions to determine the best fit for our data.
 Models were subsequently ranked based on Akaike information criterion (AIC) and ΔAIC values and only the best-ranked model was included in subsequent steps (Fondell et al. 2008 in Arnold 2010).
 For both of our avian target species (lark sparrow and eastern towhee), we then used the best-ranked initial abundance model to rank detection covariate models (xh,i,t).
 This variable selection process followed the example given in the supplementary material of Hostetler and Chandler (2015).